JPalmerK/YAWN_functions/README.md

 ## Analysis Parameters

 The following section of code sets up the analysis parameters.
-These are standard metrics in acoustics such as sample rate (fs), fft length (samples, sorry Marie), and the averaging duration (welch) in seconds.
+These are standard metrics in acoustics such as sample rate (fs), FFT length (samples, sorry Marie), and the averaging duration (welch) in seconds.
 Additional parameters are the option of removing the DC offset of the file once the sound is loaded by subtracting the mean.
-This was in the authors original version but here is set to an option (recommended to leave as TRUE).
+This was in the author's original version, but here is set to an option (recommended to leave as the default: TRUE).

 The calibration value can either be end-to-end in decibels or a frequency response.
 Here I've simulated a frequency response calibration.
 This could otherwise be uploaded from a CSV or similar.
 Note that if the calibration values are less than the Nyquist frequency, the user needs to add a value at fs/2 to their calibration dataframe.
-The last section creates windowing values (vector) and defines alpha in accordance with the functions published in Merchant et al. 2014.
+The last section creates windowing values (vector) and defines alpha in accordance with the functions published in Merchant et al. (2014).

 ```{r}
 ################################################################